QubesOS/qubes-core-admin-client/doc/manpages/qvm-remove.rst

 the removed qube(s), including private volumes and stored snapshots, will be permanently lost.

-Before removing a qube, the tool checks for dependencies.
-If the qube is used as a template, net qube, or default disposable qube by another qube, the removal will be blocked with a clear error message listing the dependencies.
+If a qube is still in use by another qube (for example as its template or default disposable qube), the removal fails with a clear error message listing the dependencies.
 You must first reconfigure the dependent qubes before the removal can proceed.

 For safety, :program:`qvm-remove` prompts for confirmation before deleting any qube(s).
 Use :option:`--force` to skip the confirmation prompt (useful for